Shivangi Prajapati

 • Genetics: Genetic makeup determines the baseline melanin levels and the natural skin tone.

-• Hormonal changes: Changes due to pregnancy, stress, or hormonal imbalances can affect melanin production.
+• Hormonal Changes: Changes due to pregnancy, stress, or hormonal imbalances can affect melanin production.

 • Age: Melanin production may lower or become uneven with age, leading to pigmentation issues such as age spots.